Greece Fights Dozens Of Wildfires In most Difficult Day Of Year - UrduPoint

 A fire also broke out Sunday in an industrial zone in Ritsona, near the island of Evia.

-Firefighters are positioned along the old Ritsona national road and are fighting to prevent the flames from spreading beyond the recycling plant to other factories in the area.
+Firefighters are fighting to prevent the flames from spreading beyond the recycling plant to other factories in the area.

-The fire is also near a refugee centre, but the Athens News Agency reported that this was not believed to be in danger.
+The fire also approached a refugee centre, but the Athens News Agency reported that this was not believed to be in danger.

 Separately, a large wildfire broke out on Serifos island on Saturday afternoon, but was also brought under control by firefighters early Sunday.